IABTechLab/uid2-self-serve-portal/README.md

 When developing new components, you should create new stories in Storybook for the key states to allow easy review of both visuals and functionality.

+## Keycloak setup

+- Start database and Keycloak serve by run `docker-compose up`
+- Open [http://localhost:18080/admin](http://localhost:18080/admin/) and log in with the username and password which you can find in the `docker-compose.yml`.
+- Click `master` to open the dropdown menue and click `Create Realm`
+- Click `Browser` and select `keycloack/realm-export.json` and then click `Create`
+- Switch to `self-serve-portal` from dropdown menu
+- Go to `Clients - self_serve_portal_apis` and click `Action - Download adapter config`, copy the `secret` from the JSON and update `keycloak.json` under root folder

 ## Available Scripts

 In the project directory, you can run: